-Yes, we’ve done numerous legacy file transfers, and our Software and Production teams enjoy these projects.
+Yes, we’ve done numerous legacy migrations and file transfers, and our Software and Production teams enjoy these projects.
 To be able to provide more information, we would need to know some details about your project like the file/image formats, the systems you’re using and are importing into, etc. If you have a project like this in mind, we suggest you contact us so we can collect the pertinent info and provide you with a suggestion for execution.

-Yes, we’re very familiar with sensitive data (confidential records, HIPAA, ePHI, criminal records, etc.) and process this type of information on a daily basis.
+Yes, we’re very familiar with sensitive data (confidential records, HIPAA, ePHI, criminal records/CJIS, etc.) and process this type of information on a daily basis.
 We have internal systems and processes for various levels of security, so depending on the type of records that you send to us, we’ll utilize the appropriate security procedures to ensure proper handling of sensitive data.

-BMI has provided integrated document conversion and management solutions for courts, sheriff’s offices, healthcare offices, labor unions, financial institutions, university registrars, and many other organizations with sensitive data.
+We’ve provided integrated document conversion and management solutions for courts, sheriff’s offices, healthcare offices, labor unions, financial institutions, university registrars, and many other organizations with sensitive data.